jizhihang/Random-Visual-Phrase/README.md

 4. Be patient and wait for the final result, together with the immediate results.
 This process takes a few seconds, since the program shows each picture for at least 2 seconds.

-Some clarification:
+Some clarifications:
 - The folder named "Model" stores pre-computed bag of visual words, stop list, word frequency and kmeans object.
 They are all computed with part of the Groundhog data set with functions written in _featureExtractor.py_.
 - You can watch the final results in the folder named "Results".

 ## Reference